 Coverings in Hard Armour-

-These can be manufactured using a range of covers, made of materials such as conventional polyesters, Nylon or high-performance CORDURA, polyurea, or other specialty materials.
+These can be manufactured using a range of covers, made of materials such as conventional polyesters, Nylon or high-performance CORDURA, polyurea, or other speciality materials.
 These covers contribute to the ballistic capability of the hard armour and increase the shelf and service life of the armour.

 Among various available options; polyurea and CORDURA coverings are most commonly used.
 The polyurea covering provides high-performance waterproofing, high corrosive and fluid resistance, high abrasion resistance, and heat and UV resistance.
 The particular thickness of polyurea covering also improves the anti-ballistic performance of Hard armours.
 The other material is CORDURA, which is designed to withstand extreme weather conditions and high abrasion-resistant.
 It is comparatively lighter in density and weight than polyurea.